opencord/platform-install/PLATFORM_INSTALL_INTERNALS.md

 The final ansible role executed by platform-install is to start XOS.
 This uses the XOS `service-profile` repository to bring up a stack of CORD services.

 For a discussion of how the XOS service-profile system works, please see [Dynamic On-boarding System and Service Profiles](https://wiki.opencord.org/display/CORD/Dynamic+On-boarding+System+and+Service+Profiles).

+## Helpful log files and diagnostic information

+The xos-build and xos-onboard steps run ansible playbooks to setup the xos virtual machine.
+The output of these playbooks is stored in the files `service-profile/cord-pod/xos-build.out` and `service-profile/cord-pod/xos-onboard.out` respectively.